Coalition government: Support and criticism

 Advocates of proportional representation suggest that a coalition government leads to more consensus-based politics, as a government comprising differing parties (often based on different ideologies) need to compromise about governmental policy.
 Another stated advantage is that a coalition government better reflects the popular opinion of the electorate within a country; this means, for instance, that the political system contains just one majority-based mechanism.
 Contrast this with district voting in which the majority mechanism occurs twice: first, the majority of voters pick the representative and, second, the body of representatives make a subsequent majority decision.
 The doubled majority decision undermines voter support for that decision.
 The benefit of proportional representation is that it contains that majority mechanism just once.
 Additionally, coalition partnership may play an important role in moderating the level of affective polarization over parties, that is, the animosity and hostility against the opponent party identifiers/supporters.

 Those who disapprove of coalition governments believe that such governments have a tendency to be fractious and prone to disharmony, as their component parties hold differing beliefs and thus may not always agree on policy.
 Sometimes the results of an election mean that the coalitions which are mathematically most probable are ideologically infeasible, for example in Flanders or Northern Ireland.
 A second difficulty might be the ability of minor parties to play "kingmaker" and, particularly in close elections, gain far more power in exchange for their support than the size of their vote would otherwise justify.

+Coalition governments also obfuscate the choices faced by voters.
+The coalitions formed after elections are at least somewhat unpredictable and may not reflect the preferences and priorities of the voters.
+The coalition government between the Tories and the Lib Dems formed in 2010 was widely seen as a betrayal by Lib Dem voters who would have preferred a coalition with Labour.

 Germany is the largest nation ever to have had proportional representation during the interbellum.
 After WW II, the German system, district based but then proportionally adjusted afterward, contains a threshold that keeps the number of parties limited.
 The threshold is set at five percent, resulting in empowered parties with at least a minimum amount of political gravity.